mahanteshimath/arctic-food-pharmacist/README.md

 ## Conclusion

 The Snowflake Arctic-Food-Pharmacist Chatbot is an innovative tool designed to assist in ensuring food safety and compliance with international regulations.
-By leveraging AI, the application provides a powerful and user-friendly solution for analyzing food packaging contents.
-This project not only demonstrates the potential of AI in regulatory applications but also highlights the simplicity and effectiveness of using Streamlit for building interactive web applications.
+By leveraging AI, the application provides a poIrful and user-friendly solution for analyzing food packaging contents.
+This project not only demonstrates the potential of AI in regulatory applications but also highlights the simplicity and effectiveness of using Streamlit for building interactive Ib applications.